afivos/afivos.com/index.md

 Fivos Avgerinos is an interaction designer with a background in user interface design and front end development.

-Currently doing an MA in Design at Goldsmiths, University of London, focusing on Spaces and Participation.
+Currently studying MA Design: Expanded Practice at Goldsmiths, University of London, focusing on Spaces and Participation.

-With an interest in social engagement and interactive experiences, his transdisciplinary practice investigates social issues by imagining alternative futures.
+With an interest in interactive experiences, his transdisciplinary practice investigates social issues by imagining alternative futures.